tebaker/TubeSolver/README.md

 ### The agent will generate the steps required for the user to complete the game that you can follow from the initial state of the game
 ![img3](ConsoleOutput.png)

+### Some updates need to be made to eliminate redundancies in the solving methods, however the solved state will be reached for smaller tube/rack sets.